RoBOPPics/BB/_pages/app-man-patternDesigner.md

 The label in the middle of each shot tells you the height above the net, and spin level and angle for that particular shot.

-Patterns that employ Probability settings will look a little different.
+Patterns that employ Predictability settings will look a little different.

 ![Probability Image](../assets/images/ProbabilityPattern_500.jpg){: width="300" .align-center }